 A horizontally-scrollable bar chart showing revenue (green) and free cash flow (cyan) side-by-side for the same 12 quarters as the table above.
 Revenue tells you about the top-line trajectory; FCF tells you whether that revenue is converting to cash.
 The two together usually reveal more than either alone:

 Different signals matter more at different stages of a company's life.
 For a financially distressed company, the health pillar weighs heavier; for a stable mature business, valuation matters more.
-Specifically, the composite shifts weight toward the most diagnostic pillar based on the underlying health score.
+The composite shifts weight toward the most diagnostic pillar based on the underlying health score.
 A signal that's unavailable for a company (e.g., no insider data because none has been filed recently) is excluded from the average and the remaining weights are renormalized.

 Alongside the score, we report a Conviction level (High, Medium, Low) based on how much agreement there is between the three pillars.
 When health, valuation, and sentiment all point in the same direction, conviction is High; when they disagree, conviction is Low and the user is reminded to do their own work.